penpal sign up

 Some of the reply letters from your penpals might be sent after a considerable delay, one of the infinite awful aspects of prison.
 If you don’t hear back from the person you’re corresponding with within 4 to 6 weeks, it is possible that they have been transferred or released.
 If this is the case, get in touch so we can help to locate the correspondent’s current contact information.

 Mail Call often happens in public spaces in the prison.
-When someone hears their name called by a prison guard during mail call it is a reminder that people on the outside care about that person.
-It is also a message to the guards and other prisoners that this person has support and is not forgotten.
+When someone hears their name called by a prison guard during Mail Call it is a reminder that people on the outside care about that person.
+It is also a message to the guards and other incarcerated people that this person has support and is not forgotten.
 This can be a vital harm reduction strategy for people who are locked up, especially queer and transgender folks.

 Use your first and last name in your letters.
 It might be useful to say in the first letter that you found out about the person through the Black & Pink website.
 Be sure to place your address both in the letter and on the return address piece of the envelope, as some prisons do not allow the envelope to be given to the prisoner.
 Know that prison guards often read the mail and, unfortunately, can censor things.

-Some prisons will refuse to accept letters addressed to people if they are using a different name then what was legally assigned to them.
+Some prisons will refuse to accept letters addressed to people if they are using a different name than what was legally assigned to them.
 Please clarify this with the correspondent so your letters will not be confiscated.
-Many people that you will be corresponding with are in facilities that are not gender-affirming, so pen pals should ask the name and pronouns the inmate prefers when addressing letters.
+Many people that you will be corresponding with are in facilities that are not gender-affirming, so penpals should ask the name and pronouns the incarcerated person prefers when addressing letters.

 While many of the people on the Black & Pink list are living at least somewhat openly on their trans/queer/LGB/gender-nonconforming identity, ask them first if you can openly discuss these identities and whether or not it’s okay to send them resources and information directly and overtly linked with these communities.

-Here’s the format to address a letter to a prisoner!
+Here’s the format to address a letter to an inside member!
 Please remember to include your return address on the envelope and the letter itself.
 You can (and should) write the letter itself to your penpal’s preferred name.
 When you receive an email from Black & Pink with your penpal’s address, these lines will be separated with: